 In April 2010, the Company's stockholders approved the 2010 Incentive Award Plan ("2010 Plan").
 Under this plan, the Company issues nonqualified stock options ("NSOs") to employees and certain consultants.
 The 2010 Plan generally permits NSOs to be granted at no less than the fair market value of the common stock on the date of grant, with terms of 10 years from the date of grant.
-Options generally vest 12.5% upon completion of 6 months service and 1/48th per month thereafter; however, options may have different vesting terms as determined by the Board of Directors.
 The 2010 Plan expires in 2020.
-As of December 31, 2011, approximately 1.4 million shares were reserved for future issuance under the 2010 Plan.
+As of December 31, 2012, approximately 1.5 million shares were reserved for future issuance under the 2010 Plan.